DocNow/twarc/README.md

 essence if you are trying to collect tweets for something that has already happened.

+If you run a query job, and then decide to run it again later twarc will use the last file to determine when it can stop.
+This makes it fairly easy to repeatedly look for new results from cron.

 ### Stream

 In stream mode twarc will listen to Twitter's [filter stream API](https://dev.twitter.com/streaming/reference/post/statuses/filter) for